-Tiger jaws succulents are sun-loving plants that require at least three hours of bright, direct light a day.
-Moving the plant outside during the summer will help it get the light that it requires.
-While it is uncommon for tiger jaws succulents to bloom when grown indoors, placing the plant outdoors during the summer will help to increase the chances of flowering.
-Tiger jaws succulents can tolerate less light during the winter months, but should still be placed in a bright location.
+Tiger jaws succulents are sun-loving plants that prefer at least three hours of bright, direct light a day, and preferably six hours or more.
+Moving the plant outside to a sunny space during the summer will help it get the light that it requires.
+While it's uncommon for tiger jaws succulents to bloom when grown indoors, placing the plant outdoors during the summer will help to increase the chances of flowering.
+Tiger jaws succulents can tolerate less light during the winter months but should still be placed in a bright location.

 Temperature and Humidity